Kshitijkrojha/TEAM-SAMURAI-/Readme.md

 Team: Team Samurai
 Date: October 5, 2025

+Tech Stack
+This project leverages a modern, open-source data science stack:

+🐍 Python: The core programming language for all analysis and scripting.

+🐼 Pandas: For data manipulation, cleaning, and aggregation.

+📊 Matplotlib & Seaborn: For static data visualization and generating charts for the reports.

+🤖 Scikit-learn: For building and evaluating the predictive machine learning model.

+📓 Jupyter Notebooks: For iterative analysis, storytelling, and documenting the research process.

+🎈 Streamlit: For building and deploying the interactive web dashboard.

 1. Project Overview
 This project addresses the United Airlines SkyHack challenge to develop a systematic framework for identifying and managing operationally complex flights at Chicago O’Hare International Airport (ORD).
 Our solution moves beyond a simple analysis to deliver a complete, end-to-end operational toolkit designed for real-world implementation.